On the representation-free formalism in quantum mechanics: Present formulation

+First, we would like to justify the necessity for a new formulation of the representation free approach concisely.
+The mathematically oriented one-space formulation of this approach lacks practical calculation tools, such as those provided by the dual-space bra-ket formalism.
+Conversely, the latter formalism also has its drawbacks considered above.
+Gieres~\cite{gie} suggested that the representation-free approach itself is not that useful because the bra-ket formalism does not adequately address the domains of definitions of operators.
+Furthermore, he argued that one should apply the coordinate representation to a greater extent, as these domains of definitions are naturally determined in this representation.

+However, due to the significant advantages of the representation-free approach when working with general relations, a much better way out would be to construct a realization of this approach that is more suitable than the bra-ket formalism in the aforementioned and other respects.
+While, to obtain information regarding the specific domains of definitions of the involved operators, one could utilize suitable representations before transitioning to a representation-free description.

+An appropriate realization of the representation-free approach should incorporate all the tools of the type of those in Dirac's formalism, that facilitate practical calculations.
+It should also utilize a one-space description while allowing for a dual-space interpretation simultaneously.
+The dual-space description is needed for specific noteworthy purposes, such as rigged Hilbert space \cite{gel} applications \cite{gie,bo,oh,oh1} or refined interpretations of quantum theory \cite{gan, ott}.
+Additionally, a dual-space interpretation would align more closely with the widely used bra-ket formalism.
+The representation-free scheme constructed here meets all these requirements.

+Let us move on to the present representation-free scheme.
+As the bra-ket formalism, the present scheme includes a special marking of state vectors.
+We denote state vectors specified by quantum numbers as $/{\bf p}_1s_{z1},\ldots,{\bf p}_ns_{zn}/$ (and, for stationary scattering states~\cite{tay}, as \mbox{$/{\bf p}_1s_{z1},{\bf p}_2s_{z2}\pm/$}).
+We also mark state vectors as~$/u/$ in certain other cases, but we simply use symbols like $u$ when this does not lead to confusion.

-For the quantum mechanical scalar product, we introduce the notation like~$/u/\lcdot/v/$.
-While in the $\langle u|v\rangle$ bra-ket expression the bra vector $\langle u|$ is a linear functional, in the present one-space $/u/\lcdot/v/$ expression $/u/$ is a vector like $/v/$.
-So $/u/$ and $/v/$ belong to the same space.
-The $/u/\lcdot/v/$ notation is an analogue of the notation ${\bf u}\lcdot{\bf v}$ for the scalar product of vectors in the finite-dimensional case.
-(Of course, $/u/\lcdot/v/\equiv(u,v)$.
-In the following, we will not use the $(u,v)$ notation since it serves no further purposes.)
+For the quantum mechanical scalar product, we suggest the expression like~$u\lcdot v$ or, for instance, $/{\bf r}/\lcdot/plm/$, or $/{\bf p}_1,\ldots,{\bf p}_n/\lcdot v$.
+While in the bra-ket scalar product expression $\langle u|v\rangle$ the bra vector $\langle u|$ is a linear functional, in the present $u\lcdot v$ expression $u$ is a vector.
+Thus, $u$ and~$v$ belong to the same space.
+The $u\lcdot v$ expression is an analog to the expression for the scalar product of vectors in finite-dimensional spaces, such as ${\bf u}\cdot {\bf v}$.
+(Of course, $v\lcdot u=(u\lcdot v)^*$, $v\lcdot v\ge0$, and $u\lcdot v$ is linear in $v$ and thus anti-inear in~$u$.)
+The adjoint operator $O^\dag$ of a linear operator $O$ is defined in the conventional way: \be O^\dag u\lcdot v =u\lcdot Ov\la{3}\ee where the domain of definition of $O^\dag$ is indicated in relation to Eq.~(\re{ad}).
+(If $O$ is anti-linear then $O^\dag u\lcdot v=Ov\lcdot u$.)
+Eq. (\re{3}) is simpler than Eq.~(\re{ad}).
+Unlike the bra-ket formalism, adjoint operators are not a component of the present scheme.
+For this reason and others, this scheme is less involved than the bra-ket one.